-But who came out on top?
-Was it the new kid on the retail block, namely the increasingly-popular digital retailers?
-Or has the flagging British high-street made a comeback?
+Who came out on top” Was it digital retailers” Or has the flagging British high-street made a comeback?

 Further findings show that retail stores didn’t benefit as much from this spending swell.